macOS is packed with useful features that are often hidden behind obscure keyboard shortcuts. This article lists my favourites.

 Spotlight

-Pressing Command + Space shows the spotlight search bar from anywhere.
+Pressing Command + Space shows the Spotlight search bar from anywhere.
 My dock is nearly empty at this point.

 Command + , (comma) usually opens the current app’s settings window.